defactor-com/documentation/docs/introduction/agile-playbook.md

 # Agile Development Workflow at Defactor

-Defactor's Agile Development Workflow documentation provides an in-depth guide to our iterative and incremental approach to software development.
+Defactor's Agile Development Workflow documentation outlines our approach to software development, characterized by iterative progress, collaborative effort, and frequent reassessments of plans at short intervals.
 This workflow emphasizes collaboration, customer feedback, and rapid releases to enhance project transparency and efficiency.

 ## Agile Principles at Defactor

+Agile at Defactor involves delivering incremental value through a structured yet flexible process.
+By adapting to feedback and changes quickly, we ensure the continuous improvement of our products.

 Agile at Defactor is about: